-The purpose of the America Reads program at Concordia is to foster the love of learning in order to encourage the growth of children's literacy in the Fargo-Moorhead area.
+The America Reads program at Concordia aims to foster a love of learning to encourage the growth of children's literacy in the Fargo-Moorhead area.

 Where do students tutor?

-Concordia students working for America Reads tutor at one of seven elementary schools throughout the Fargo-Moorhead area.
+Concordia students working for America Reads tutor at an elementary school in the Fargo-Moorhead area.

 Who coordinates the program?